regular/ssb-cms/README.md

 ## Identity

 Note that the public key you just used is not your ssb identity (feed id).
 It is just your browser's id, sort of a password.
 Your actual ssb id is in ~/.ssb-cms/secret.
-You could actually use the secret file from your main (social) id here, just by copyin it over:
+You could actually use the secret file from your main (social) id here, just by copying it over:

 ```
 cp ~/.ssb/secret ~/.ssb-cms/secret